 - Ethical issues and aging

 - Physical fitness

 Certification increases an applicant's chance of becoming hired as an activities aide at many elder care facilities, reported the NCCAP.
 Activities aides were categorized as a type of recreation worker.
-These professionals could expect average growth of 19% from 2010-2020, according to the U.S. Bureau of Labor Statistics.
-The median annual wage of recreation workers was $22,240 in May 2012.
+These professionals could expect average growth of 10% from 2014 to 2024, according to the U.S. Bureau of Labor Statistics.
+The median annual wage of recreation workers was $23,320 in May 2015.

 Continuing Education and Training